Skip to main content

 • Pressure preferences

-During the session: You're on the table receiving your full treatment — whether that's deep tissue massage, therapeutic massage, sports massage, or postural work.
+During the session: You're on the table receiving your full treatment, whether that's deep tissue massage, therapeutic massage, sports massage, or postural work.
 I'll check in on pressure a couple of times but otherwise let you relax.

 After the session: I'll step out so you can get dressed privately.
 Then we'll have a brief conversation about what I found, aftercare recommendations, and when you might want to schedule your next session.
 I'll pack up and be out of your space within about 5 minutes.

-After-Care Tips: Maximize Your Results
+Maximize Your Results with After-Care

 What you do in the hours after your massage matters.
 Here's how to extend the benefits:

-Drink plenty of water for the rest of the day.
+Hydrate Generously: Drink plenty of water for the rest of the day.
 Massage increases circulation and helps your body flush metabolic byproducts from the tissues that were worked on.
 Water supports this process.
 Aim for at least 2–3 extra glasses beyond your normal intake.

-I'll give you specific stretches based on what we worked on during your session.
+Stretch Lightly: I'll give you specific stretches based on what we worked on during your session.
 Do them that evening and the next morning.
 They're designed to reinforce the changes we made during treatment.

-Warm water (not hot) helps prolong muscle relaxation.
+Take a Warm Bath or Shower: Warm water (not hot) may help prolong muscle relaxation.
 Adding Epsom salts to a bath can further reduce any post-session soreness.

-If you experience anything unusual — sharp pain, bruising, or soreness that lasts beyond 72 hours — reach out to me directly.
+If you experience anything unusual, sharp pain, bruising, or soreness that lasts beyond 72 hours, reach out to me directly.
 I'm always available to answer questions.

 Preparing for a mobile massage doesn't need to be complicated.
 Clear a space, set a comfortable temperature, and show up as you are.
 I handle everything else.